Info for Parents and Teachers

 Interested in learning more about Enterprise Skills?
 Check out this report by the Foundation for Young Australians on the topic.

-Can I do this as a double degree?
+Can it be done as a double degree?

 A number of our students are taking Game Changers with other degrees from other universities.
 A student may need to study a technical degree to practice in areas such as engineering, medicine and law.
 However, by combining with Global Game Changers, they’re learning skills; project skills, problem-solving and critical thinking and the ability to collaborate on real-world team assignments.
 So they’re building a set of entrepreneurial skills which can apply to any role.
 This gives them an employment edge when competing for a limited number of graduate roles – or, it helps you develop the skills to run your own business or start-up.
 Remember there’s no exams and no set class times – you work on real projects and flexibly around all your other life priorities.